Exploring Fado in Porto: Your Complete Insider’s Guide (2024)

 Misunderstandings about fado in Porto

 Fado in Porto has been subject to some unfair considerations.
-It is, therefore, essential to demystify some mistaken ideas that have been built up about the reality of fado in this city.
+It is therefore important to demystify some mistaken ideas that have been built up about the reality of fado in this city.

 In Porto there is almost no live fado

-If you think that being touristy is having lots of tourists at events or depending on them, then Lisbon and Porto are in the same position.
+If you think that being a tourist is having lots of tourists at events or depending on them, then Lisbon and Porto are in the same position.

-Look at this old postcard from A Parreirinha de Alfama, one of Lisbon’s most important Fado houses, where Portuguese, English, and French coexist.
+Look at this old postcard from A Parreirinha de Alfama, one of the most important Fado houses in Lisbon, where Portuguese, English and French coexist.

 “Parreirinha is a smaller, more typical, more Portuguese house, with more Portuguese people.
 It doesn’t have as much tourism as Pacheco.
 He has a big house.
 It would be a problem for him if he only worked with Portuguese people.
 Even Dona Argentina has many foreigners.
 There are groups every day.
 If it wasn’t like this, nobody would survive.
 Unfortunately, the Portuguese don’t go to fado.
 They can go to fado at the weekend and the houses can’t… We work every day.